Capitol Rioters Trampled On First Amendment Freedoms

 Expect a sudden, even shocking awareness for people as they find the First Amendment only protects their speech from government reprisals, and does not apply to private companies or employers.

-Within 24 hours of Wednesday’s riot, Twitter, Facebook and Instagram suspended or blocked President Donald J. Trump’s accounts through at least the end of his term on Jan.
-20, saying his posts are likely to incite violence or contain false information about the 2020 election.
+Within 24 hours of the attack on the Capitol, Twitter, Facebook and Instagram suspended or blocked President Donald J. Trump’s accounts through at least the end of his term on Jan.
+20, 2021, saying his posts are likely to incite violence or contain false information about the 2020 election.

 As to a free press, conditions likely will remain mixed.
 While President-elect Joseph R. Biden has long rejected Trump’s characterization of the press as “enemies of the people,” journalists reported being threatened during a pro-Trump rally just before the Capitol attack, and during the riot: